szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 In reality, the sword deals 1d8+2 against all enemies, and against dragons it deals another 1d8+2 in a second damage tick that is not affected by Strength modifiers.
 So now the description is more explicit about what it does, and:

-- Regeneration improved to 1 HP per 5/2 rounds
+- Regeneration improved to 1 HP per 15 seconds
 - Adds 15% resistance to all elements (i.e., the damage type of most dragons)
 - +4 THAC0 bonus against dragons and wyverns
 - +2 Armor Class and Saving Throws vs. Dragons and Wyverns (essentially like a "Protection from Dragons and Wyverns" spell)